KDE/kde-builder/README.md

 KDE source code repositories, building that source code, and installing it to your local system.

+**kde-builder** downloads and used data from special repository [**repo-metadata**](https://invent.kde.org/sysadmin/repo-metadata).
+It contains KDE Projects database, names of branches to checkout for each project, build configs (default cmake options) for projects, and some other data.

 **kde-builder** is a successor of a previously used tool called [**kdesrc-build**](https://invent.kde.org/sdk/kdesrc-build).
 The predecessor project was written in Perl, and this was a significant barrier for new contributions.
 The successor project is written in Python - a much more acknowledged language.
 This means that newly wanted features can be implemented with ease.